To Err is Human

 Or Do you think that progress of mankind is linked with the committing of mistakes?
 Or what is the thesis of the Essay?

-Or What consequences of the human kind of reasoning does Thomas explore?
+Or What consequences of the humankind of reasoning does Thomas explore?

 Computers also commit errors like human beings rather because of human beings; because they are fed or operated by human beings.
 Often wrong bills or data are issued.
 “Somebody makes a mistake somewhere”, then this mistake is rectified.
-Unlimited wrong options are must for progress both for human beings and computers.
-After every mistake we try to reform ourselves.
+Unlimited wrong options are a must for progress both for human beings and computers.
+After every mistake, we try to reform ourselves.
 This is the secret of progress, hence success.
 That is why the writer says, “What is needed, for progress to be made, is the move based on error.”
 Hence Fallibility is the key to progress.
 210

 Q.3.
 Does Thomas explicitly say that non-human beings or things cannot possess the human faculty of reasoning?

-The other creatures or non-human beings do not possess DNA sequences which are necessary for making mistakes.
+The other creatures or non-human beings do not possess DNA sequences that are necessary for making mistakes.
 They don’t have consciousness and reasoning.
-They can’t think, act, behave, quarrel and think like human beings.
+They can’t think, act, behave, quarrel, and think like human beings.
 They, therefore, don’t have the freedom of choice between right and wrong.
 For instance, cats and fish never make mistakes, but dogs occasionally do so by mimicking their masters.
 Like human beings, animals can’t make an open and free choice.
 Human beings had a wide choice.
 Most often we have ten or even more choices out of which only one is wrong.
 This is the key to our progress in life.